 EPDM (ethylene propylene diene monomer) gaskets are a type of rubber gasket composed of the synthetic rubber of the same name.
 EPDM gaskets are installed on a variety of surfaces, where they provide a seal between one surface and another.
 They exhibit all the excellent qualities of EPDM, which include resistance to weather, resistance to ozone and ultraviolet light, resistance to harsh chemicals and acids, resistance to aging, resistance to wear and incredible resistance to water.
-(EPDM is considered to one of the most waterproof rubbers in the world.)
-EPDM gaskets maintain their form even under great duress; they are typically able to work in environments with temperatures between approximately -60? and 300?.
-In addition, EPDM has a significant amount of elasticity and viscosity.
-Due to both its literal and figurative flexibility, EPDM gaskets have applications in a great many industries, including aerospace, automotive, architecture, construction and power and utility.
-Among the most common EPDM applications are automotive weatherstripping and window and door sealing.
+(EPDM is considered to be one of the most waterproof rubbers in the world.)
+EPDM gaskets maintain their form even under great duress; they are typically able to work in environments with temperatures between approximately -60°F and 300°F. In addition, EPDM has a significant amount of elasticity and viscosity.

 Typically, EPDM gaskets are made using the die cutting process.
 Die cutting is a cold-working process that uses shears or other cutting tools to cut stock material.
 The cutting blades are almost made of some sort of steel alloy, such as stainless steel.
 Die cutting is typically divided into the sub-processes of shearing and shearing-type operations.
 Put simply, if the manufacturer is using straight cutting blades, the process is known as shearing.
 Meanwhile, if the manufacturer is instead using a curved blade, the die cutting process is a shearing-type operation.
 A die cutting procedure very commonly used to make rubber gaskets of all kind is “dinking”.
 This process, known in metalworking as “clicking,” uses shears to cut webs of materials.
 Dinking calls for special dies that are pressed into materials either with a mechanical press or with a hammer.
 They may be referred to as either dinking dies or hollow cutters.
 Die cutting is used to create EPDM gaskets of all shapes, lengths, widths and depths.
 After they are cut, they can be further worked into all kinds of forms, including rubber foam gaskets, sealant strip and gasket tape.
 Sealant strip is a closed cell material, meaning that rather than absorbing elements, it blocks them.
 Thus, it can work very well for waterproofing applications.
 Likewise, EPDM gasket tape also made up of closed cell rubber material.
 It is an excellent tool for sealing narrow and hard to reach spots.